eicrud/eicrud/docs/configuration/authentication.md

 ```

 !!! note
-    When calling your route, you must include the JWT token inside the authorization header.
+    When calling your route, the JWT cookie must be present in the request headers
     ```
-    Authorization: Bearer <token>
+    Cookie: eicrud-jwt=<token>
     ```